apache/cloudstack-documentation/source/adminguide/troubleshooting.rst

 Use vCenter to place the host in maintenance mode.

-Unable to deploy VMs from uploaded vSphere template
+Unable to deploy instances from uploaded vSphere template
 ---------------------------------------------------

 Symptom
 ~~~~~~~~

-When attempting to create a VM, the VM will not deploy.
+When attempting to create an instance, it does not deploy.

 Cause